Opportunities

 We offer an extensive database of opportunities to make the most out of your summer, school year, and graduate time.
 They are a great way to continue with the work and discussions we bring to campus through the Constitutional Studies and Menard Family Tocqueville Programs.

-If you need assistance with applications, interview preparation, or summer planning, contact Soren Grefenstette (sorengref@nd.edu) for more information.
+If you need assistance with applications, interview preparation, or summer planning, contact Debbie O'Malley (domalle2@nd.edu) for more information.
 The Center may be able to assist with travel and other expenses.
 To apply for funding, please complete this form.

 Undergraduate Internships and Fellowships Post-Graduate Opportunities Graduate Student Opportunities